The earliest flowering things of Zone 5B can grant this wish.

 In the very early shrub department there are also quite alot of Azaleas, and of course I don’t know all of them, but among the very best I have found are Azalea Mrs John Withington, Azalea Hally Jolivette and Azaleas Westons pink diamond, A.Aglo and A.Olga.

-For more about the earliest Azaleas and Rhododendrons, click this link to an article from Weston Nurseries.
+For a chart of the typical flowering times of various Azaleas and Rhododendrons, click this link to an article from Weston Nurseries.

 Earliest Perennials in the Rock Garden